 The first step in retrieving the registry is to request that it be returned to the syndicate.
 This will be done by means of a notice in writing which will have the objective of:

 If this first notice is not respected, a formal demand letter will need to be sent requiring the remittal of the documents, under certain conditions and under a specific timetable, otherwise legal proceedings will be instituted.
 If push comes to shove, then the syndicate must resort to the courts to obtain an order (injunction) enjoining the ex-manager, former director or other third party to return the register in accordance with pre-determined conditions, such as the time and place chosen for the delivery to take place.
 Also, if the syndicate considers that the person who retained its property was not entitled to do so, it may also claim damages against the latter.

 Right of retention: a right of exception

-In the normal exercise of its activity, the co-ownership manager is called upon to safeguard the archives of the co-ownership.
-If the syndicate that hired him does not pay his fees, the question arises as to whether he can refuse to return these records, as long as he has not been paid.
+In the normal course of its activity, the condo manager as well as the co-ownership manager (gérant) is called upon to safeguard the archives of the co-ownership.
+If the syndicate that hired him does not pay their fees, the question arises as to whether they can refuse to return these records, as long as are not paid.

-Moreover, in order to exercise this right, its holder has to fulfill certain conditions, such as holding an exigible claim related to the asset retained.
-Such would not be the case, for example, of a manager who would not have agreed with the board of directors on the amount of his work in managing of an insurance claim, when such work was not included in his contract.
+However, in order to exercise this right, its holder has to fulfill certain conditions, such as holding an exigible claim related to the asset retained.
+Such would not be the case, for example, of a co-ownership manager claiming compensation from the board of directors for managing an insurance claim when such work was not included in his contract.

 The special case of the professional manager